mudgen/governance-token-diamond/README.md

 A proposal is submitted by calling the `propose(address _proposalContract, uint _endTime)` function on the diamond.

-`_proposalContract` is the proposal, which is a contract that has the `execute(uint256 _proposalId)` function, which is called with `delegatecall` after it is voted on and if it passes the vote.
+`_proposalContract` is the proposal, which is a contract that has the `execute(uint256 _proposalId)` function.

 `_endTime` specifies what time, in seconds, the vote for `_proposalContract` ends. `_endTime` is a timestamp, the number of seconds that have elapsed since January 1, 1970.

 For example to specify that the voting period for a proposal is 3 days `_endTime` could be calculated like this: `block.timestamp + 60 * 60 * 24 * 3`.
-There are `minimumVotingTime` and `maximumVotingTime` that control the minimum and maximum voting time.
+The `minimumVotingTime` and `maximumVotingTime` settings control the minimum and maximum voting time.

 In order to submit a proposal a governance token holder must own a certain amount of the governance token.
 This is controlled by the `proposalThresholdDivisor` setting.